MawandeMdolo/POC_APP/README.txt

-#Usage
+#Usage SoftwareDeveloper_Interview_Exercise_#3
-1..Clone/download a solution to your local machine from SoftwareDeveloper_Interview_Exercise_#2.
-2.The default page is a #SearchSuppliers, which allows sales to search the supplier.
+1.The default page is a #SearchSuppliers, which allows sales to search the supplier.
- The second page is #ManageSuppliers which allows users to Add, Update Suppliers.
+2.The second page is #ManageSuppliers which allows users to Add, Update Suppliers.

+#Usage SoftwareDeveloper_Interview_Exercise_#2
+1.Make sure you have the required csv file.